Javascript is not enabled.

 “In general, sleep deprivation removes the frontal lobe functions in our body — that’s the part of the brain that keeps us in check and from doing things we shouldn’t do,” Abbott says.
 “The less sleep you get, the more likely you are to give in to impulses, and the less likely you are to make good choices.”

-A 2020 study that examined vehicle accident data over a 10-year period found a 6 percent increase in fatal car crashes in the week after people reset their clocks in the spring.
-Because there was no similar increase in the fall, when people gain an hour of sleep, the study authors said the spike was most likely explained by “circadian misalignment and sleep deprivation.”
+A 2020 study that examined vehicle accident data over a 10-year period revealed a 6 percent increase in fatal car crashes in the week after people reset their clocks in the spring.
+Because there was no similar increase in the fall when people gain an hour of sleep, the study authors said the spike was most likely explained by “circadian misalignment and sleep deprivation.”

 You may feel hungrier than normal the week after the time change, making you more likely to overeat, experts say.

-It's partly because of fluctuating hormone levels in your brain.
+In the fall, that’s partly because you’ll start to feel hungry an hour before your normal meal time.
+But it’s also because of fluctuating hormone levels in your brain.
 Even a small sleep deficit increases the hormone ghrelin — which makes you hungry — and suppresses the hormone leptin, which helps you feel satisfied after you eat.

 When those hunger pangs hit, you’ll probably find yourself reaching for pizza, doughnuts or other foods that are high in fat or sugar.
 Why?
 Because science shows that “when you’re sleep deprived, you tend to make fewer healthy choices,” Lipford says.